Home

 Birds: Limpkin

 Our Captain, Marty Schwartz, flew to Miami and stayed nights that weekend with his parents at the ritzy Fontainebleau Hotel in Miami Beach.
-The rest of us, meanwhile, stayed at the host motel for the grapplers in the low rent district of Miami.
+The rest of us, meanwhile, stayed at the host motel for the grapplers in the low rent district of Miami proper.

 Alligators, wood storks, frigate-birds, palm trees, bald cypress, muskrats: the swamps and freshwater reservoirs were teeming with wildlife.
 We only had one pair of binoculars, so it was a struggle to get a fair share of the views.
-One of the first birds we positively identified right outside our passenger window was a Limpkin (Aramus guarauna), also called a carrao, courlan, and crying bird.
+One of the first birds we positively identified right outside our passenger window was a Limpkin (Aramus guarauna), also called a Carrao, Courlan, and Crying Bird.
+It is a LOUD bird, if you get the picture.

 Looking like a cross between a crane and a rail, this wading bird has no close relatives.
 It is widespread in the Central and South American tropics, but enters the United States only in Florida and southern Georgia — which is the territory that has the dietary requirement for this bird: the fresh-water apple snail.
 Mostly solitary, Limpkins may be overlooked as they stalk about in marshes and swamps; they draw attention with their piercing banshee wails, often heard at dawn or at night.
 They are relatively large birds, with adults weighing up to three pounds and boasting a wingspan of up to forty inches.

 What we noticed first when we spotted the Limpkin was the distinctive hitch in the bird’s walk, as if it had a bum leg.
 “That’s why they call it a LIMPkin,” said Linden, “it has a definite Limp in its walk.”
 Checking a bit deeper than Gene’s off-hand explanation, it turns out he was right.
-Purportedly, the Limpkin name comes from the bird’s gait, which appeared to early European settlers as a limp, perhaps when pursued by hunters with dogs.
-At such times, like the Killdeer that faints an injured wing, when predators approach its nests, the usually stolid Limpkin gallops away at unexpectedly high speeds.
+Purportedly, the Limpkin name comes from the bird’s gait, which appeared to early European settlers as a distinctive limp, perhaps when pursued by hunters with dogs.
+At such times of danger, the limpkin acts like the Killdeer and faints an injured wing.
+And as predators approach its nests, the usually stolid Limpkin gallops away at unexpectedly high speeds, drawing attention away from the nest (and any eggs or chicks) and toward the “injured” adult.
 Pretty clever way to protect the young fry.

 When we headed back up the East Coast, leaving Miami it was 75 °F. We reached the New York State line a day and a half later.
 The temperature had plummeted to 25 °F, and it was a snowing white-out.
 The radiator on Jim Bennett’s Chevy had been having trouble holding water; therefore we had to refill it every 100 miles or so.
 When we finally got to West Point, it was 20°F and when we stopped the engine block froze solid.
 We caught a cab to the barracks at Army.
 Bennett’s car was indeed limping along, like the bird, but it had no extra zip.
 The frozen engine block was not worth fixing.
 The car was totaled.
 The final loss was painful for Bennett.

-Army Coach, Leroy Alitz at an Iowa wrestling camp
+Army Coach, Leroy Alitz, demonstating a move at an Iowa wrestling camp

 Why did we go to the Sunshine Open, again?
-When we told our coach, Bert Waterman, the tales of our trip, he shook his head: “I could have told you before you left for Winter Break,” he opined.
+When we told our coach, Bert Waterman, the tales of our trip, he shook his head and counseled too late: “I could have told you what would happen BEFORE you left for Winter Break.”
 Some of us had to examine our hearts, minds, wallets and limping legs on that one.